shadowspawn/forest-arborist/README.md

 Pre-release. "arm init" is great for trying out on an existing checkout.

-Active development on Mac OS X. Limited testing on Microsoft Windows and Linux.
+Main development on Mac OS X. Limited testing on Microsoft Windows and Linux.